 Posted: March 11, 2016

 Easy Match is a replacement for regular expression libraries like PCRE.
 The two goals are to create a matching language simpler than regex and compiling the matching code into pure machine code using a JIT.
-I'm still working on this library so I'm not done with all the speed optimizations and different platforms.

 The following platforms are supported